monchopena/bdunk/_posts/2014-06-02-tunnel_a_local_webserver_to_the_internet.markdown

-Date: 2 Jun 2014
+---
+layout: post
+title:  "Tunnel a local webserver to the Internet"
+date:   2014-06-02 00:00:00 +0200
-Categories: systems
+categories: systems
-Summary: If you want to avoid firewalls to teach your web from your computer this is your tutorial Read more: Show me more
+summary: If you want to avoid firewalls to teach your web from your computer this is your tutorial

-# Tunnel a local webserver to the Internet
+---

 First: we need a server accessible from your computer by ssh, in this sample we use testing.wentook.com.